 by M B on Apr 17, 2015

 The second reason why plywood thickness is an important factor in construction is the fact that it also determines flexibility.
 In general, the thicker a piece of plywood is, the less flexible it will be.
-Therefore, it is extremely important to determine the needed flexibility in correlation with weight capacity.
+Therefore, it is extremely important to determine the needed flexibility in correlation with the weight capacity.
 For instance, a plywood panel should be thicker if it needs to support more weight.
 However, it should also be on the lower end of the acceptable thickness range if it also needs to be flexible for some reason, such as uneven building structures and various weather conditions.

-Several other characteristics play a role in determining weight capacity and flexibility of plywood.
+Several other characteristics play a role in determining the weight capacity and flexibility of plywood.
 These include the following:

 - Species- Different types of wood will react differently to weight and environments, especially if it is softwood versus hardwood (i.e. softwood will be more flexible, but not be able to withstand as much weight).